aashaya/myapp/README.md

     - **Action**: Indicate that no further assistance is needed.
     - **Expected Response**: RoboReceptionshould thank the user for their inquiry and say goodbye.

 #### Appointment Date/Time Not Available.
-Look for Next Availalbe Appointment.
+Look for Next Availalbe Appointment and book first slot available

 #### Test Steps: